 - Any reservations for Paul Davis Park Pavilions and Concession Hut CANCELLED through April 2020.

-Please see the helpful information and resources below about COVID-19.
 As with most communicable diseases, there are simple things you can do to help keep yourself and others healthy.

 - Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing; going to the bathroom; and before eating or preparing food.